Education

 What's happening?

-• replaced outdated proposal-based programs with improved access to predictable core funding
+• replaces a number of outdated proposal-based programs with improved access to predictable core funding through regional funding formulas

-• provided base funding that is comparable to provincial systems across the country
+• provides base funding that is comparable to provincial systems across the country

-• provided First Nations kindergarten to grade 12 schools with $1,500 per student, per year, to support language and culture programming
+• provides First Nations kindergarten to grade 12 schools with additional support for language and culture programming

-• provided new resources that support full-time kindergarten in First Nations schools for children aged 4 and 5
+• provides new resources that support full-time kindergarten in First Nations schools for children ages 4 and 5 years

-• provided supports for before-and-after school care and menstrual products
+• provides supports for before and after school programing and menstrual products

 Recent budget investments

-Through Budget 2022, the Government of Canada proposes to invest an additional $310.6 million over 5 years to support better students outcomes through a regional education agreement with the Quebec First Nation Education Council (FNEC).
-FNEC's REA, developed for 22 Quebec communities, not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students.
-The agreement will provide a total envelope of approximately $1.1 billion over five years for communities to implement education programs that will support the academic success of First Nations students.
+Through Budget 2022, the Government of Canada invested an additional $310.6 million over 5 years to better support elementary and secondary student outcomes through a regional education agreement with the Quebec First Nation Education Council (FNEC).
+FNEC's regional education agreement, developed for 22 Quebec communities, not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students.
+The agreement will provide a total envelope of approximately $1.1 billion over 5 years for these communities to implement education programs that will support the academic success of First Nations students.

 • student transportation

-• ensuring funding for First Nations schools remains predictable from year to year
+• ensuring funding for First Nations schools on reserve remains predictable from year to year

 • increasing First Nations control over First Nations education by concluding more regional education agreements

-• $515 million over 5 years and $112 million ongoing, to support before and after-school programming for First Nations children on reserve which was announced as part of the Canada-wide child care strategy
+Also included in Budget 2021 was $515 million over 5 years, and $112 million ongoing, to support before and after-school programming for First Nations children on reserve which was announced as part of the Canada-wide childcare strategy.

 Recent progress